-Nine scenarios involving drilling operations have been evaluated per Table 1, including HDD construction at SCPs and HDD or HAB construction at eight TC locations along the Onshore Transmission Cable and Onshore Interconnection Cable routes.
+Seven scenarios involving drilling operations have been evaluated per Revised Table 1, including HDD construction at SCPs and HDD or HAB construction at five TC locations along the Onshore Transmission Cable and Onshore Interconnection Cable routes.
 During the day, construction noise is exempt from both the Town of Brookhaven and Suffolk County noise criteria.
 Daytime construction noise limits per NYSDEC policy are 65 dB in residential areas and 79 dB in commercial and industrial areas as described above.
 Some HDD construction equipment will require continuous (24-hour) operation including the drilling rig, pumps, and generators.
 Construction is prohibited by the Town of Brookhaven's policy at night.
 Nighttime construction activities will impose noise limits from Suffolk County regulations when the noise source is located in SCPs and within the limits of the ROW of a County highway.
-Therefore, Suffolk County regulations apply to construction at the Landfall HDD, ICW HDD, and at TC1, TC2, TC3, TC4, and TC8.
+Therefore, Suffolk County regulations apply to construction at the Landfall HDD, ICW HDD, TC2, and TC3.